aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-headers-and-footers/_index.md

 title: Working with Headers and Footers
 linktitle: Working with Headers and Footers
 second_title: Aspose.Words for .NET API Reference
-description: Tutorials contains how to create header footer and copy header footer from previous section of Word Document using Aspose.Words for .NET.
+description: Learn how to work with headers and footers in Word documents using Aspose.Words for .NET.
+Complete tutorials and practical examples.
 type: docs
 weight: 730
 url: /net/working-with-headers-and-footers/